May 2017 commencement events

 Seats are not reserved and tickets are not required.

 A sign language interpreter will be on-stage to interpret the ceremony.
-More information on parking and seating for guests with physical disabilities and limited mobility will be available before the ceremony.
+See also parking and seating information for guests with physical disabilities and limited mobility.

 Professional photographers from Flash Photography will be taking two photos of each candidate: a more formal, "posed" photo taken prior to being recognized onstage and a "candid" photo taken while shaking hands with a university official.